System Maintenance occurs every Friday.

 2. A thorough listing of interrelated factors will be detailed to enable participants to understand what factors throughout the entire package design chain must be considered when making modifications to one or more package constituents.

-3. Mechanical modeling will be highlighted as a tool to be used to develop a parametric understanding stress impacts.
-For example, if an underfill modulus is changed, what happens to the stresses on the circuits under the bumps, on the die interface, in the underfill etc.
+3. Mechanical modeling will be highlighted as a tool to be used to develop a parametric understanding of stress impacts.
+For example, if an underfill modulus is changed, what happens to the stresses on the circuits under the bumps, on the die interface, in the underfill, etc.

 4. Participants will know the types of stress analyses that should be performed for each package question, as well as the inputs and verification that is required to ensure the model is producing real answers, not just numbers.